zakeverywhere/2511-revision/practices/sampleAnswer.md

 **The principle of least knowledge reduces dependencies between objects and promotes loose coupling**:true
 since we cant do chaining call,we only know the object methods we have directly access with. that is we have loose coupling for all other indirect methods. o.a().b().c().d() means o knows what c return, and call d();

-**The code below is a good example of the principle of least knowledge**:true
+**The code below is a good example of the principle of least knowledge**:untrue
-because we dont do car.getDriver().getAddress(). so it is good.
+new data type need to be initialized. if we want to call method on object, we should move it to attribute, or return it in same class method.

-**According to the principle of least knowledge, accessing the methods on objects returned by a method call is invalid**:untrue
+**According to the principle of least knowledge, accessing the methods on objects returned by a method call is invalid**:true
-we can access, as long as we initialize a variable and assign it, like option 2.
+we can only access method on object if object is in 1234 circumstances.

 **The principle of least knowledge states that accessing methods of objects passed in as parameters or instantiated inside the method is valid**:true

 check rule1,rule2.

-choose 3.
+choose 2.

 ## QUIZ 2